curtp/flex_edge_rpg/README.md

 ## Modifications
 This is a CC BY SA 4.0 license so you can fork this and modify it to suit your needs.
 Please see the license details in the game text.

+## Collaboration
+If you have ideas for improvement, there are a couple of options for you.
+1. Log an submit an enhancement through the issue tracker
+2. Create a pull request and make the suggested change